onqtam/headjack/docs/why/14_ECONOMICS.md

 Why Economic Growth (GDP) Does Not Bring Population Wellbeing | Economic Myth https://www.youtube.com/watch?v=H3MAMn6DyZI

+> "Future progress simply must be made in terms of the things that really count rather than the things that are merely countable." - [Herman E. Daly](https://www.goodreads.com/quotes/7227811-future-progress-simply-must-be-made-in-terms-of-the)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Gold has no smell